-- 1.1 This application is brought before Planning Committee due to the request of Councillor Vernon-Jackson - 1.2 The main issues for consideration in the determination of the application are as follows: - Principle of Development including compliance with policy; - Impacts on Amenity including parking; and - Other material considerations.
+- 1.1 This application is brought before Planning Committee at the request of Councillor Vernon-Jackson.
+This application has a valid appeal in place against non-determination and as such, the Committees assessment of the application will be relayed to PINS who will make the final decision on the application. - 1.2 The main issues for consideration in the determination of the application are as follows: - Principle of Development including compliance with policy - Impacts on Amenity including parking - Other material considerations